raphael-proust/raphael-proust.github.io/games/monastic-traditions.md

 -------------------------------------------------------------------------------

-You can get [*Monastic Traditions* from the Dungeon Masters Guild](http://www.dmsguild.com/product/231175/Monastic-Traditions-Monk-Subclasses) – it is available on a “pay what you want” basis.
+You can get [*Monastic Traditions* from the Dungeon Masters Guild](http://www.dmsguild.com/product/231175/Monastic-Traditions-Monk-Subclasses) – it is available on a “pay what you want” basis – or [download a sample](/games/monastic-traditions/monk-subclasses-sample.pdf).
 Don't hesitate to leave comments and reviews, and you can also send me feedback to <code@bnwr.net>.